 The disapproval rating for Trump is higher among African Americans (67%) and those with Hispanic or Latino ancestry (59%) than among White Americans (46%).

 Almost seven-in-ten Americans (69%) say they would take a vaccine against COVID-19 if it ultimately becomes available.
 Men are more likely to say they would get themselves vaccinated (77%) than women (62%).

 “Views on the possibility of inoculation against COVID-19 vary across the political spectrum in the United States,” says Mario Canseco, President of Research Co.
 “While 77% of Democrats would take the vaccine, the proportion drops to 65% among Republicans and 62% among Independents.”

 Almost half of Americans (47%) believe the worst is “behind us” when it comes to the COVID-19 outbreak, while 41% think the worst is “ahead of us.”

 More than a third of Americans consider that the United States has been better in dealing with the COVID-19 outbreak than Brazil (35%), Mexico (33%) and Italy (31%).

 Fewer respondents believe the U.S. has done a better job handling the pandemic than France (26%), Spain (also 26%), South Korea (24%), the United Kingdom (also 24%), Germany (23%), Canada (22%) and Japan (also 22%).

-Results are based on an online study conducted from January 2 to January 4, 2019, among 800 adults in British Columbia.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error—which measures sample variability—is +/- 3.5 percentage points, nineteen times out of twenty.
+Results are based on an online study conducted on June 1 and June 2, 2020, among 1,000 American adults.
+The data has been statistically weighted according to U.S. census figures for age, gender and region.
+The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.